ionite34/Aquila-Resolve/README.md

 ### Augmented Recurrent Neural G2P with Inflectional Orthography

+Grapheme-to-phoneme (G2P) conversion is the process of converting the written form of words (Graphemes) to their pronunciations (Phonemes).
+Deep learning models for text-to-speech (TTS) synthesis using phoneme / mixed symbols typically require from a G2P conversion method for both training and inference.

 Aquila Resolve presents a new approach to accurate and efficient English G2P resolution.
 Input text graphemes are translated into their phonetic pronunciations, using [ARPAbet](https://wikipedia.org/wiki/ARPABET) as the [phoneme symbol set](#Symbol-Set).